NatKond/GardenStore/README.md

 *Contributions:*
 * Created Favorite entity, created response favorite DTOs and implemented `FavoriteRepository`, `FavoriteService`, `FavoriteController`
 * Wrote unit tests for `FavoriteService` and `FavoriteController`
-* Implement Favorite API: add, delete, and get by user
+* Implemented Favorite API: add, delete, and get by user
 * Defined JPA relationships between User, Product, Favorite, and Category entities
 * Created request and response DTOs and converters, implemented CartController
-* Write unit tests for `CartService`
+* Wrote unit tests for `CartService`
 * Implemented `PaymentController` to handle order payments
-* Add unit tests for `OrderItemService`
+* Added unit tests for `OrderItemService`
-* Add unit tests to cover all branches in CartServiceImpl.addItem method
+* Added unit tests to cover all branches in CartServiceImpl.addItem method
-* Add logging to the project in all services
+* Added logging to the project in all services

 ## Dmitrij Rabtsevitch